How to Become a Notary in Massachusetts

 How much can a Massachusetts notary public charge for performing notarial acts?

-The maximum allowable fees that a Massachusetts notary public may charge for notarial acts are not set by state statutes, except for protests.
+The maximum allowable fees that a Massachusetts notary public may charge for notarial acts are not set by state statutes, except under MGL c.262, § 41 and MGL c.222, § 23.

 Is a notary journal required in Massachusetts?

-- Traditional Notarizations – A Massachusetts notary performing traditional notarizations is required to maintain an official journal of notarial acts.
+For traditional and remote notarizations – A Massachusetts notary performing traditional notarizations is required to maintain an official journal of notarial acts.
 A journal may be created on a fixed tangible medium or in an electronic format.
 If the journal is maintained on a tangible medium, it shall be a permanent, bound register with numbered pages.
-If the journal is maintained in an electronic format, it shall be in a permanent, tamper-evident electronic format complying with the rules of the state secretary, including rules concerning the regular transfer of electronic journal entries to the secretary.
-A notary public can maintain only one notary journal at a time.
+If the journal is maintained in an electronic format, it shall be in a permanent, tamper-evident electronic format complying with the rules of the secretary, including rules concerning the regular transfer of electronic journal entries to the secretary.

 NOTE: